 There are certain types of events we simply cannot approve.
 If your club event falls within any of the following categories, it will not be approved.

-• Events promoting use of drugs and alcohol
+• Events promoting use of drugs

 • Events with the potential to endanger the health and general wellbeing of others